syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 destinationDocument.Close()

 {% endhighlight %}

+  {% endtabs %}

 ## Printing a Word document

-You can print a Word document by utilizing DocIO’s capability to convert the document into images and .NET framework’s [PrintDocument](https://msdn.microsoft.com/en-us/library/System.Drawing.Printing.PrintDocument(v=vs.110).aspx# "") class
+You can print a Word document by utilizing DocIO’s capability to convert the document into images and .NET framework’s [PrintDocument](https://msdn.microsoft.com/en-us/library/System.Drawing.Printing.PrintDocument(v=vs.110).aspx#) class

 Initially you have to rasterize the pages as images as shown below

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Opens the Word document.